Rejuvinate your skin with a chemical peel at Savannah Facial Plastic Surgery

 After the initial consultation, a chemical peeling treatment only takes about 30 minutes.

 The chemical solution usually contains an anesthetic, though additional sedation may be used in some cases.
-The most common complaint is a burning or tingling sensation when the chemical solution is applied.
+The most common complaint is a burning or tingling sensation when the chemical solution is applied, which could be exacerbated if patients suffer from sensitive skin.

 How long do the effects of a chemical peel last?

-The exfoliating effects of a chemical peel depends on the kind of chemical peel used.
-The effects of an AHA peel will last several months, whereas the effects of a TCA peel may last several years.
+The exfoliation strength of a chemical peel depends on the kind of chemical peel used.
+The effects of an AHA light chemical peel will last several months, whereas the effects of a Trichloroacetic acid (TCA) deep chemical peel may last several years.
 After the initial treatment, regular maintenance is recommended.

 Is a chemical peel a good alternative to surgery?

-Unlike surgery, the effects of a chemical peel are not permanent, so it is not considered an alternative to surgery such as a facelift, but it can prolong the need for surgery.
-Additionally, it can be used as a way to “preview” the results of more permanent procedures.
+Unlike plastic surgery, the skin resurfacing effects of a chemical peel are not permanent, so it is not considered an alternative to surgery such as a facelift, but it can prolong the need for surgery.
+While there are different types of chemical peels, they can be used as a way to “preview” the results of more permanent procedures.

 HAVE MORE QUESTIONS?